How To Respond To Angry Customers [Template]

 - If you are part of the solution process, you can offer a different personal finish, for instance, a promise of best-effort.
 It’s important to be clear about effort… sometimes you really can’t solve their problem and need to get creative about mollifying them in other ways

-Remember we’re all human – even angry customers
+Remember we’re all human – even angry and upset customers

 There have been days when the tweets, emails, and other reach outs really got to me.
 Those days suck.
 But remember we’re all human.
 Just as there are times when you may lose your temper, your angry customers might as well.